viv-bad/viv-bad.github.io/README.md

 ## Customization

-- Update `_config.yml` with your personal details, social media links, etc.
+- Update `_config.yml` with personal details, social media links, etc.
 - Replace content in `_data/projects.yml` and `_data/publications.yml`.
-- Edit Markdown files in `pages/` and `index.md` for your content.
+- Edit Markdown files in `pages/` and `index.md` for content.
 - Modify `assets/css/style.scss` to change the visual appearance.
-- Add your CV PDF to `assets/cv/` and your profile picture to `assets/images/`.
+- Add your CV PDF to `assets/cv/` and profile picture to `assets/images/`.

 ## Deployment

-Pushing to the `main` (or `master`) branch of this repository on GitHub will automatically build and deploy the site via GitHub Pages.
-Ensure your repository is named `viv-bad.github.io` for a user/organization site, or that GitHub Pages is enabled for the project repository (usually from the `main` branch and `/ (root)` folder).
+Pushing to the `master` branch of this repository on GitHub will automatically build and deploy the site via GitHub Pages.
+Ensure the repository is named `viv-bad.github.io` for a user/organization site, or that GitHub Pages is enabled for the project repository (usually from the `main` branch and `/ (root)` folder).